Love Religion

 "Love Religion" is a song recorded by German dance music act U96, released by Guppy label in October 1994, as the lead single from the act's third album, Club Bizarre (1995).
 Unlike their previous songs, "Love Religion" is more trance-oriented techno and pop.
 It was co-written and co-produced by Alex Christensen and takes its main melody from Giorgio Moroder's 1978 instrumental "The Chase".
 The background vocals are performed by Dutch singer, actress and TV host Daisy Dee.
 The single peaked at number two in Finland and Sweden, and was also a top-10 hit in Austria, Denmark, Germany, the Netherlands and Switzerland.
-The accompanying music video for the song was directed by Nico Beyer.
+The accompanying music video for the song was directed by Nico Beyer and filmed in Hamburg and Paris.

 Critical reception

 Maria Jimenez from pan-European magazine Music & Media complimented the song as "tasty" and "uptempo", adding, "'Love Religion', from Germany's U96 and Holland's Daisy Dee, is a new easily-accessible techno pop track.
 It comes complete with a bold trancey breakneck Perplexer remix."